anapysasi/day_trading_system/README.md

 Each feature is converted to individual lists and this file converts these lists into a dataframe to be able to work with them.

-# Add the info about the two strategies, changes on features engineering.
+# Add the info about changes on features engineering.
 Info about get_all_features.py

 #### File `get_all_features.py`